dsahil12/SahilDesai-Portfolio/final-project-part-two.md

 |Interactive Filters for Comparison	    |Introduce an interactive filter that allows side-by-side comparisons between Etihad and its competitors, making benchmarking easier and more actionable.     |
 |Interactive Filters for Comparison	    |Add a visual to show the capacity of each aircraft type in the fleet and its average daily utilization to provide more context on operational efficiency.     |

 Final Thoughts: The planned changes for Part III focus on enhancing interactivity, adding detailed financial and growth metrics, and improving user understanding.
-While also closely compares itself with some of its competitors in terms of its aircraft fleet.
-Thus, on top of the landing page, I plan to add a dashboard to answer some detailed analysis questions.
+It also closely compares itself with some of its competitors regarding its aircraft fleet.
+Thus, on top of the landing page, I plan to add a dashboard to answer detailed analysis questions.

-# Moodboards / personas
+# Personas
-> If you did this optional part, include details here.
-Otherwise remove this section

-Text here!
+## Persona1: Ahmed Mansoori
+**Role:** Senior Route Planner & Strategy Analyst
+**Company:** Etihad Airways
+**Age**: 42
+**Location**: Abu Dhabi, UAE

+**Background & Responsibilities:** Ahmed has 15 years of experience in route planning and network strategy at Etihad.
+He manages a team focused on optimizing routes and allocating aircraft efficiently to maximize profitability.

+**Goals:** Expand Etihad’s U.S. market by identifying high-potential hubs and routes and efficiently allocate new aircraft (Airbus A350) to enhance operational efficiency.
+Competing against Emirates and Qatar Airways to stay competitive.
+Thus, he provides data-driven insights to leadership for route and fleet decisions.

+**Pain Points & Needs:** Difficulty visualizing competitive positioning, lack of financial viability insights for routes, and limited scenario analysis tools.
+A comparative dashboard for benchmarking, insights into aircraft utilization, interactive filters, and financial projections.

+**Motivation:** Ahmed is committed to ensuring Etihad competes closely with its rivals in the U.S. by consistently providing robust, data-backed strategic insights to leadership.

+## Persona2: Fatima Al-Maktoum
+**Role:** Chief Executive Officer (CEO)
+**Company:** Etihad Airways
+**Age**: 50
+**Location**: Abu Dhabi, UAE

+**Background & Responsibilities:** Fatima has over 25 years of experience in the aviation industry, leading commercial strategy, operations, and company growth.
+As CEO, she oversees the overall business to ensure  Etihad continues its market expansion plan, the right fleet investments are made, and operational decisions align with the company’s long-term vision and profitability targets.

+**Goals:** Drive Etihad’s growth in the U.S. market by making strategic investments in fleet and route expansion.
+Enhance the airline’s market share and maintain a competitive edge against Emirates and Qatar Airways, which is possible by using data points to make strategic decisions.

+**Pain Points & Needs:** The company needs access to transparent, data-driven insights that summarize complex operational and market data into high-level strategic takeaways for quick decision-making.
+It requires a comprehensive dashboard that provides a big-picture overview of market opportunities and specific insights into fleet performance.

+**Motivation:** Fatima’s goal is to ensure Etihad remains a leading international brand in the aviation industry as it represents Abu Dhabi, expanding its market reach while maintaining high profitability and operational excellence.